State-of-the-Art Equipment for High-Quality Environmental Services

 TSI Quest Q-Track

-TSI’s Q-Track tool monitors indoor air quality, measuring C02, CO, temperature, relative humidity, and other parameters of air quality and ventilation defined by the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE).
+TSI’s Q-Track equipment monitors indoor air quality, measuring C02, CO, temperature, relative humidity, and other parameters of air quality and ventilation defined by the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE).

-The Q-Track tools enables Omega to conduct thorough industrial hygiene surveys and IAQ assessments and identify the type, concentration and source of potentially harmful substances.
+The Q-Track equipment enables Omega to conduct thorough industrial hygiene surveys and IAQ assessments and identify the type, concentration and source of potentially harmful substances.